Estimating and reporting

 Advanced: Using only Flextable

-For more control, the flextable package can covert data frames into good-looking table using the
+For more control, the flextable package can convert data frames into good-looking tables using the

 summstats <-